 1. Data Gathering

-Data collection or gathering is the task of collecting necessary data so that we can proceed with the analysis.
-This data can include auto-generated data like transactions, customer-related data and sample data collected via various sampling principles.
-In this section we focus on those python libraries which are instrumental in collecting data from the Internet.
+Data collection or gathering is the task of collecting necessary data to proceed with the analysis.
+This data can include auto-generated data like transactions, customer-related data, and sample data collected via various sampling principles.
+In this section, we focus on those python libraries instrumental in collecting data from the Internet.

-It’s a high performance, open source python framework meant for a large scale web crawling and scraping.
-It comes pre-loaded with many common functionality, readily available to the programmer and hence reducing the coding work-load.
-The user creates a framework, known as a spider, which can be deployed on one’s server.
+It’s a high-performance, open-source python framework meant for large-scale web crawling and scraping.
+It comes pre-loaded with much common functionality, readily available to the programmer, reducing the coding workload.
+The user creates a framework known as a spider, which can be deployed on one’s server.

-bs4 is a python library meant to extract or pull information from a HTML/XML file.
-It makes use of a secondary tool to pull a website’s source code, converts it into a bs4 object (an l-xml or html5lib parser) and then using its attributes, one can extract data out of it.
+bs4 is a python library meant to extract or pull information from an HTML/XML file.
+It makes use of a secondary tool to pull a website’s source code, converts it into a bs4 object (an l-XML or html5lib parser), and then using its attributes, one can extract data out of it.

-The bs4 is a light and portable, as opposed to the heavier Scrapy but it’s equally effective and popular.
+The bs4 is light and portable instead of the heavier Scrapy, but it’s equally effective and popular.

 2. Data Manipulations and EDA

-We all often hit lot of road-blocks related to the inconsistency in the data.
-Data can be deficient, erroneous, missing or unrelated and it needs to be corrected and modified.
-In this process, we would need to impute missing values, remove outliers, drop redundant records, and ensure proper data types and many more.
+We all often hit a lot of roadblocks related to the inconsistency in the data.
+Data can be deficient, erroneous, missing, or unrelated, and it needs to be corrected and modified.
+In this process, we would need to impute missing values, remove outliers, drop redundant records, ensure proper data types, and many more.

 Once this hurdle is crossed, we start to explore our data to discover patterns and get a good amount of summarisations of the past data and understand both a single variable and its relationship with one or more remaining variables (hypothesis testing) with the help of summary statistics and graphical representations – a process that commonly referred to as Exploratory Data Analysis.